vadimsj/redland-renovations/README.md

 ## Technologies used

-HTML -
+- HTML - was used to provide structure for this project.

-CSS -
+- CSS - was used to style the HTML elements.

-JavaScript -

-GitHub -

-Git -
+- JavaScript - was used to add additional styling effects and form validation functions.

+- GitHub - is the hosting site used to store the code for the website.

+- Git - was used as a version control software to commit and push the code to the GitHub repository.

-VS Code -
+- VS Code - was used as local IDE.

-Balsamiq -
+- Balsamiq - was used to create the wireframes for the website.

-Google fonts -
+- Google fonts - was used to import fonts.

-Google Vhrom Lighthouse -
+- Google Chrome Lighthouse - was used during the testing of the website.

-Google Chrome Developer Tools -
+- Google Chrome Developer Tools - was used during testing, debugging and making the website responsive.

-Mozilla Developer Tools -
+- Mozilla Developer Tools - was used during testing, debugging and making the website responsive.

-W3C HTML Validator -
+- W3C HTML Validator - was used to check for errors in the HTML code.

-W3C CSS Validator -
+- W3C CSS Validator - was used to check for errors in the CSS code.

-Online Convert -

-Coolors.co -
+- Coolors.co - was used to display the colour scheme.

-ui.dev/amiresponsive -
+- Ui.dev/amiresponsive - was used to generate website preview thumbnail.